Transportation Safety

 Safety planning measures may include:

-• Signalized pedestrian crossings
+• Signalized pedestrian crossings at or near busy intersections

-• Dedicated facilities for bicycles, such as bike boulevards and multi-use paths
+• Dedicated facilities for bicycles, such as bike boulevards and multi-use paths (bike boulevards are on roads with low motorized traffic and that prioritize bicycling)

 • Analysis of large, heavily traveled intersections to determine design and signal options to improve safety

-• Ongoing safety assessments
+• Ongoing roadway safety assessments

 PAG’s’ Strategic Transportation Safety Plan is intended to help identify projects that will be included in PAG’s long-range transportation plan.